 - Also Known As:Manhattan State Hospital, Central Islip Psychiatric Center, CISH

-While psychiatric patients from Brooklyn were being moved to the Kings County Farm Colony (later known as Kings Park State Hospital) on Long Island, the borough of Manhattan sought a similar solution to alleviate the overcrowding in their mental hospitals.
-In 1887 the city purchased 1,000 acres of pine barrens in Central Islip, Long Island, where a few small buildings were constructed as overflow from the city's mental hospitals.
-Forty-nine male patients were admitted in 1889, and followed by forty female patients, all working under a treatment described as "O&O" and "R&R" (Occupation and Oxygen, and Rest and Relaxation).
+While psychiatric patients from Brooklyn were being moved to the Kings County Farm Colony (later known as Kings Park State Hospital) on Long Island, the borough of Manhattan sought a similar solution to alleviate the overcrowding in its mental hospitals.
+In 1887 the city purchased 1,000 acres of remote pine barrens in Central Islip, Long Island, where a few small buildings were constructed as overflow from the city's mental hospitals.
+Forty-nine male patients were admitted in 1889, and followed by forty female patients, all working under a treatment described as "O&O" and "R&R" (Occupation & Oxygen, and Rest & Relaxation).

-The hospital had its own locomotive, baggage car, and wooden coach car that was equipped with barred windows, until patients were brought in by van during the great depression.
+The hospital had its own locomotive, baggage car, and wooden coach car that was equipped with barred windows, until patients were brought in by van during the great depression (photos here).
 The hospital was very self-efficient, as daily tasks regarding clothes, food, laundry, craftsmanship and labor were all performed by the patients and employees.
 The hospital even created its own fire department with 10 employees in 1907.
-In these early years, the staff lived on the grounds and were not permitted to leave the hospital campus, even during off hours, except for a few days a month.
+In these early years, the staff lived on the grounds and were not permitted to leave the campus, even during off hours, except for a few days a month.

 The population dwindled in the 1970s and 1980s as de-institutionalization took hold, until it finally closed in 1996.
-The beautiful String of Pearls was demolished for the shopping mall that now stands in its place, the large 1953 power plant was imploded for condominiums in 2006, and the large secure treatment building called Corcoran was demolished in 2008.
+The beautiful String of Pearls complex was demolished for the shopping mall that now stands in its place, the large 1953 power plant was imploded for condominiums in 2006, and the fire house and Corcoran buildings were razed in 2008.
 A few buildings have survived, as some of the campus was sold to the New York Institute of Technology and the structures have found a new use by the college.

-Central Islip Psychiatric Center was one of four enormous mental health systems located in central Long Island; the others being Kings Park Psychiatric Center, Pilgrim Psychiatric Center, and Mason General / Edgewood State Hospital.
+Central Islip Psychiatric Center was one of four large mental health systems located in central Long Island; the others being Kings Park Psychiatric Center, Pilgrim Psychiatric Center, and Mason General / Edgewood State Hospital.